-Actions relating to SPCB 5.1 The Commissioner's Office should engage with the SPCB and Parliament to determine the reporting route for concerns about a Commissioner.
-High • 5.2 We recommend that the governance structures in place for this type of organisation are reviewed the Commissioner's Office needs to engage with the SPCB and Parliament to identify improvements.
+Actions relating to SPCB ESC has engaged with SPCB where possible to drive forward governance improvements.
+Engagement is 5.1 now ongoing.
+The Commissioner's Office should engage with the SPCB High • 0.1 and Parliament to determine the reporting route for concerns about a Commissioner. riigii 5.2 We recommend that the governance structures in place for this type of organisation are reviewed the Commissioner's Office needs to engage with the SPCB and Parliament to identify improvements.
 This should include improved communications between the different organisations who are involved in the governance of the organisation and stakeholders.
 High • 5.3 In view of the wider governance issues identified in this report, we recommend that the SPCB, in consultation with the Commissioner and other Officeholders, review whether the governance structure in place remains sufficient and appropriate.
 High •